shahinsalehiin/Darklup-Lite/readme.txt

 <h3>🔥 WordPress Dark Mode Plugin PRO Features:</h3>
 <ol>
-	<li><strong>Exclude WooCommerce Products & Categories:</strong> To enrich your woocommerce website, this feature allows you to show the dark mode switch button on some product and category.
+	<li><strong>Exclude WooCommerce Products & Categories:</strong> To enrich your WooCommerce website, this feature allows you to show the dark mode switch button on some product and category.
 So, you can exclude or include any product or category to show the dark switch button.</li>
 	<li><strong>Triggering Dark Mode Setting:</strong> This amazing feature will let you select particular pages,posts and categories where you don't want to show the dark mode switch.</li>
 	<li><strong>Custom CSS Supported Dark Mode:</strong> You can edit the specific sections of your WordPress website with custom CSS support in dark mode.</li>
-	<li><strong>Shortcode integration:</strong> You can insert a shortcode [darklup_darkmode_switch style="1"] to change the location of the dark mode switch button.</li>
+	<li><strong>Shortcode integration:</strong> You can insert a shortcode [darklup_darkmode_switch] to change the location of the dark mode switch button.</li>
 	<li><strong>Color Customization:</strong> Independently customize the color of various sections of your website such as background color, link color, hover color, etc.</li>
 	<li><strong>Schedule Dark Mode:</strong> Set the WordPress dark mode activation time according to your local time and enjoy the automatic activation of dark mode on the website.</li>